daniel-furman/daniel-furman.github.io/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-### About Me
+# About Me

-A challenge-driven data scientist employing applied modeling and insights-oriented analytics to help organizations make better decisions.
-Portfolio{ https://daniel-furman.github.io }
+A challenge-driven data scientist employing applied modeling and data analytics to help organizations make better decisions.

 My programming experience is primarily in Python, SQL, and R, spanning the full-DS-stack from data mining to algorithm development.
 I am currently studying applied data science and machine learning at UC Berkeley's School of Information (MIMS '23).
 As an undergraduate, I studied geophysics and mathematics at the University of Pennsylvania (BA '20).
 In my spare time, I love reading about science, promoting environmental conservation, and telling communicative stories with data!

 ---

-### Product Interests
+### <ins>Product Interests</ins>

 * Semi-AutoML for applied science at scale (deep & shallow learning).
 * Large-scale environmental risk forecasting & related data challenges.